Vyral/sam-levy/_posts/2021-04-29-3-great-benefits-to-getting-pre-approved.md

 **2\.
 Certainty for the seller.** When you provide a pre-approval instead of a pre-qualification, the seller knows you’ve been underwritten, the letter has collected all your documentation, and you’re good to go to buy.&nbsp;

 **3\.
 You have less work to do.** When you apply for a loan, a lot of documentation needs to be submitted, and you have to do a lot of work to make everything happen.
-Getting a pre-approval means getting a lot of that work out of the way upfront.
+Getting a pre-approval means getting a bunch of that work out of the way upfront.

 If you have any questions about buying or selling a home here in Phoenix, don’t hesitate to reach out to me.
 I’d love to help you.